#10 Dos and Don'ts for Entrepreneurs to Make Their E-commerce Business Lucrative

 The world is reeling, recovering, or let say trying to work around the novel Covid-19 virus.
 Not only has the outbreak changed the way we live but it has also transformed the ongoing practices for the business players.

 The global pandemic became a gamechanger for entrepreneurs who for the longest time were staying away from the virtual world.
 One thing noticeable was how the outbreak changed the dynamics of buying & selling.
 The E-commerce sector became a severe victim of the same due to the lockdown.
 Low sales numbers, uncertainty of money, many e-commerce businesses perished and some were forced to witness massive lay-offs.

 However, the positive sign among the ongoing problem was how the online world observed a massive boom.
 While we knew the digital revolution was happening at its pace, the last two months saw unprecedented changes.

 This is the time when you need to understand an expert opinion on how to navigate your way through and after the pandemic on e-commerce.
-Entrepreneur India spoke to Sahil Dahiya, an entrepreneur, founder of the dropshipping store, e-commerce expert who has helped in building strategies for online platforms, and here's your dos and don'ts guide on how you can e-commerce business lucrative during and post Covid-19.
+Here's your dos and don'ts guide on how you can e-commerce business lucrative during and post Covid-19.